Valerius de Saedeleer: Maturity

 In 1898 de Saedeleer moved back to Sint-Martens-Latem.
 There he formed part of the first artist colony of the village, together with Gustave van de Woestijne (the brother of Karel van de Woestijne) and George Minne.
 This group of artists were later referred to as the first School of Latem.
 The first School of Latem comprised mainly artists who had moved to the countryside in search of a close contact with the soil, to discover a primitive world untainted by modern civilization.
 There they hoped to find values such as integrity, spontaneity and simplicity.
 In their quest for that purity they re-examined the art of the old masters.
 They were influenced by the symbolism that sought to imbue reality with values.
 They were also inspired by a Christian worldview bordering on the mystical.
 The painters moved away from the then popular luminism of Emile Claus and his followers and turned towards a more sombre, sober palet, with influences of late Medieval Flemish painting.
 Around 1905 other artists would move to Sint-Martens-Latem.
 These artists, the most notable of whom included Constant Permeke, Albert Servaes and Gustave de Smet, are referred to as the second School of Latem.
 They started out as impressionists but would develop towards an expressionist idiom in reaction to their experiences in World War I.

 Despite the success of a first exhibition in 1901 in Aalst, de Saedeleer struggled to live solely from his art and was forced to raise poultry for a living.
 The next year he visited the Exposition des primitifs flamands à Bruges, which left a lasting impression and influence on his work.
 In 1903, he exhibited his landscapes at the Salon in Paris, where he was influenced by the works of Émile-René Ménard.
 The same year he converted to Christianity.
-From 1904-1905 onwards, de Saedeleer found his own style.
+From 1904 to 1905 onwards, de Saedeleer found his own style.
 His work started to show a synthetic, purified vision.
 His landscapes no longer referenced time or space.
 He represented the still nature in a composed landscape which was almost always limited by a low horizon.
 The surface of his canvases was smoothed and he used a soft harmony of colours.
 The landscapes of this time have a sublime, almost unreal sense of space.
 In these works the artist was clearly engaged in a symbolistic search for the soul of the landscape, likely under the influence of his conversion to Christianity.
 He often painted winter landscapes.